 What is the timeline for finalizing the plan?

-Where can I review the draft campus master plan?
+Where can I review the campus master plan?

-We have posted the current draft plan on this Web site.
+We have posted the final plan on this Web site.

 What if I have questions or comments?